 The muskox is a stocky, long-haired animal with a slight shoulder hump and a very short tail.
-The pelage consists of a long, coarse, outer layer and a short, fine under hair.
+The pelage comprises a long, coarse outer layer and a short, fine under hair.
 The coloration is generally dark brown with creamy-colored hair on the “saddle,” forehead, and legs.
 Mature bulls are about 5 feet high (1.5 m) at the shoulder and weigh 600 to 800 pounds (273-364 kg).
 Cows are smaller, averaging approximately 4 feet (1.2 m) in height and weighing 400 to 500 pounds (182-227 kg).
 The name “muskox” is misleading because the animals have no musky odor.

 Battles between bull muskoxen during the rut are spectacular and violent contests.
-After a period of aggressive display, the bulls charge at top speed from distances of 50 yards (46 m) or more and collide squarely on the horn bosses.
+After a period of aggressive display, the bulls charge at top speed from distances of 50 yards (46 m) or more and collide squarely with the horn bosses.
 The sound can be heard from a mile away on a calm day.
-After a clash, the bulls back away from each other swinging their heads from side to side and repeat the sequence until one bull turns and runs.
+After a clash, the bulls back away from each other, swinging their heads from side to side and repeating the sequence until one bull turns and runs.
 A battle may include 20 clashes.
 Bull muskoxen have heavily armored skulls to protect them from the shock of impact.
 Four inches of horn and three inches of bone lie directly over the brain in the area of contact.

 Family groups and protection